Kamisaka Sekka: Rinpa Traditionalist, Modern Designer

 Size: 10 x 8 in.

-Kamisaka Sekka (1866–1942) flourished during this vibrant period.
-Deeply rooted in tradition—he led the revival of Rinpa, a style created in the seventeenth century—Sekka was a progenitor of modern design in Japan, creating imaginative, innovative imagery.
+Japanese artist Kamisaka Sekka (1866–1942) flourished during the vibrant Meiji era.
+He led the revival of the Rinpa style and was a progenitor of modern design in Japan, creating imaginative, innovative imagery.
 He cooperated with other artisans to apply his designs to ceramics, lacquerware, and textiles, and in doing so, he became an influential transitional figure.

-The Clark Center for Japanese Art and Culture in Hanford, California, holds a magnificent collection of Kamisaka Sekka's works.
 Chosen for this book are the complete sets of prints from three of his best-known publications: All Kinds of Things (Chigusa), All Kinds of Butterflies (Chō senshū), and Things from Many Worlds (Momoyogusa).
-More than 160 woodblock prints are collected here, with an introductory essay authored by Andreas Marks, director and chief curator at the Clark Center.
-Kamisaka Sekka: Rinpa Traditionalist, Modern Designer secures this seminal artist's legacy as one of the most important designers of the early twentieth century.
+The 175 lush reproductions make this a must-have for any admirer of Asian art prints.
+An introductory essay authored by Andreas Markssecures this seminal artist’s legacy as one of the most important designers of the early 20th century.